A business Facebook page is considered one of the must-haves of online marketing. Why in the world would someone not have a Facebook page?

 - Facebook has too many extraneous ads, distracting from the brand’s presence on Facebook.

 - Less is more in marketing.
-Fewer social platforms means stronger presence where it matters.
+Fewer social platforms mean a stronger presence where it matters.

 - There isn’t enough actionable data to assess Facebook’s ROI.